alexcohen820/AI_Final_Project/README.md

 To assess trade-offs between **interpretability** (LASSO) and **predictive performance** (RF, XGBoost) when modeling gambling participation using aggregated ACS data.

 ---

-## Note
-Data provided excludes gambling data as it is proprietary.